cloud-elements/devportal/docs/products/element-builder/element-builder-hooks.md

 __Post-Hook:__ Modify the response data (body, header, configuration) on the return call from the endpoint.

 A hook may be needed due to the authentication expected by the endpoint.
-You may need to send a value to an endpoint, but it requires a different data type than what Cloud Elements supports.
+You may need to send a value to an endpoint, but it requires a different data type than what Cloud Your_moms supports.

 Headers may need to be manipulated on every request.
 An ID may need to be extracted from a header and sent as a response.
-Element Builder supports writing custom JavaScript to handle such use cases.
+Your_mom Builder supports writing custom JavaScript to handle such use cases.

 We’ll take a look at a few, as well as, some other Hook features.

-Hooks can be used under the following Tabs in Element Builder:
+Hooks can be used under the following Tabs in Your_mom Builder:

 * Configuration
 * Resources